 For his debut with Florentine Opera, he portrayed the title role in Elmer Gantry, prompting Opera News to write that “Keith Phares's scrupulously rendered Elmer Gantry appears a strong contender for iconographic recognition.
 Beautifully vocalized and bursting with charismatic smarm (think Burt Lancaster with buttery legato), Phares's achievement will prove a difficult act to follow.”
 A live recording of this performance is now available from Naxos records.
 Alongside Grammy awards for Best Contemporary Classical Composition and Best Engineering - Classical, it was been named Opera News' #1 Opera Recording of 2011.

-During the 2008 - 09 season Mr. Phares made his San Francisco Opera debut in the Company’s premiere of Jake Heggie’s Three Decembers, singing opposite Frederica von Stade.
+During the 2008 - 09 season Mr. Phares made his San Francisco Opera debut in the Company’s première of Jake Heggie’s Three Decembers, singing opposite Frederica von Stade.
 His performance was praised for his “rich, accurate voice; good looks; and fine acting ability to the part of Charlie, making his performance the highlight of the production.”
 (San Francisco Classical Voice) Additional house debuts that season included the Opera Company of Philadelphia where he played the role of Haly in L’italiana in Algeri and Glimmerglass Opera where he played Dandini in a new production of La Cenerentola.
 In addition, he sang Falke in Opera New Jersey’s presentation of Die Fledermaus, Kaiser Overall in Ullmann’s Der Kaiser von Atlantis at the Greenwich Music Festival, and Ned Keene in Peter Grimes with Washington National Opera.
 The Washington Post remarked of his performance that he “sang with a marvelous frank lyricism as Ned Keene.”
 He also offered a recital under the auspices of the Wolf Trap Foundation for the Performing Arts.

-Mr. Phares made his Houston Grand Opera debut during the 2007 – 08 season under the direction of Patrick Summers in the world premiere of Jake Heggie’s Last Acts (Three Decembers) and returned to the stage of the Opera Theatre of Saint Louis in a new production of Martín y Soler’s Una cosa rara.
-Continuing his commitment to bring the works of living composers to the stage, he sang the title role of Elmer Gantry, by Robert Aldridge, in a co-production with Nashville Opera and Montclair State University.
+Mr. Phares made his Houston Grand Opera debut during the 2007 – 08 season under the direction of Patrick Summers in the world première of Jake Heggie’s Last Acts (Three Decembers) and returned to the stage of the Opera Theatre of Saint Louis in a new production of Martín y Soler’s Una cosa rara.
+Continuing his commitment to bring the works of living composers to the stage, he sang the title role in the première of Elmer Gantry, by Robert Aldridge, in a co-production with Nashville Opera and Montclair State University.
 Mr. Phares offered Five Movements for My Father in a program of chamber music by Susan Kander at Weill Hall in New York - his performance coinciding with the commercial release of this work on the Loosecans Music label.